- Phone: 281-980-4431

 On July 15, 1985, the still very young church gathered on its five-acre site across the street from Colony Bend Elementary School and broke ground for the construction of its first building.
 It was a sunny afternoon and everyone walked across the street from the elementary school after that morning’s worship service.
 Pastor Corr turned the first spade full of dirt to mark this significant event in WTBC history.

-In November 1993, that WTBC sell its present property and relocate within the First Colony area to a larger site.
+In November 1993, WTBC sold its property and relocated within the First Colony area to a larger site.
 At the end of 1994, Pastor Ken Corr resigned to answer a call from the historic First Baptist Church, Memphis, Tennessee.
-The Church celebrated Ken’s twelve and one half years of ministry, friendship and leadership before bidding a sorrowful farewell to all of the Corr family in February 1995.
+The Church celebrated Ken’s 12 1/2 years of ministry, friendship and leadership before bidding a sorrowful farewell to all of the Corr family in February, 1995.

 The Church needed leadership, and soon after Ken’s departure from the pulpit, WTBC called Dr. Winfred Moore, as its Interim Pastor in March 1995.
 Dr. Moore, long time pastor of First Baptist Church, Amarillo, Texas, (who was serving on faculty at Baylor University at the time), agreed to travel to Sugar Land each weekend to preach and provide leadership.